spess14/trailblazer-colony-14/PERSONALITEMS.md

   - This is **disallowed** if the helmet has any extra functionality, such as having a light.
 - **Allowed**: A custom knife for a Chef or Security Officer
 - **Allowed**: A custom worn shaker for a Bartender.
-- **Allowed**: A custom nibbled mantle for a Captain who is a moth.
+- **Allowed**: A custom nibbled captain's mantle for a Captain who is a moth.
+- **Allowed**: A custom-colored mantle for a character for any job.
+  - This is **disallowed** if the mantle looks like a higher rank or command mantle.
 - **Allowed**: A custom worn cloak for a Chief Engineer who has worked for a long time.
 - **Disallowed**: A custom welding mask for a Scientist.
 Welding masks available to Scientists are limited at roundstart (there's only one in a vending machine usually) and are not available to them easily at roundstart.
 - **Disallowed**: An industrial, advanced, or experimental welding tool for an Engineer.
 They only have access to the standard welding tool at roundstart.